 November has a lot of notable days — and we mean a lot.
 Some of them celebrate historical events and religious traditions.
 Others unite people around important social causes or remind them of pleasant things in life, like family, art, and favorite food.
 During November, your newsletter can bring the holiday spirit into the hearts of your readers, call for a positive change in the world, or simply remind customers of your hot deals and best products.

-Here are some November newsletter ideas to add to your email marketing schedule before the Christmas season.
+Here are some November newsletter ideas to add to your email marketing schedule before the Christmas season and a downloadable calendar:

 First week of November